drozd324/GPU_Delaunay_Triangulation/thesis.typ

 = Delaunay triangulations
 	In this section I aim to introduce triangulations and Delaunay triangulations from a mathematical perspective with the foresight to help present the motivation and inspiration for the key algorithms used in this project.
-In order to introduce indroduce the Delaunay Traingulation we first must define what we mean mean by a triangultion.
+In order to introduce the Delaunay Traingulation we first must define what we mean by a triangultion.
 In order to create a triangualtion we need a set of points which will make up the vertices of the triangles.
 But first we want to clarify a possible ambiguity about edges.